Step 4. Choose Restore Mode

 Before you choose the restore mode, consider the following limitations:

-• Restore of RDS resources to the original location is not supported if the IAM role specified for the restore operation belongs to an AWS account that differs from the AWS account where the source resources belong.
+• Restore of RDS resources to the original location is not supported if the IAM role specified for the restore operation belongs to an AWS account that differs from the AWS account to which the source resources belong.

-• Restore of RDS resources to the original location is not supported if termination protection is enabled for the source resource.
+• Restore of RDS resources to the original location is not supported if deletion protection is enabled for the source resource.

 • When restoring Aurora global databases, Veeam Backup for AWS restores only primary Aurora DB clusters in the primary AWS Regions; secondary clusters must be created manually in the AWS Management Console after the restore operation completes.